muhd-nuh/secureagent/README.md

 An AI-powered application security agent that automatically detects, proves, and fixes vulnerabilities in your GitLab repository.

 ## What it does

-1. Triggers on GitLab Merge Request events via webhook
+1. Triggers automatically on GitLab Merge Request events via webhook
 2. Analyses changed Python and JavaScript files for SQL Injection and XSS vulnerabilities using Gemini 3.5 Flash
-3. Deploys an ephemeral sandbox to Cloud Run and executes a real attack against the vulnerable code
+3. Deploys an ephemeral Cloud Run sandbox and executes a real HTTP attack against the vulnerable code
+4. Captures before/after proof - HTTP responses showing attack success and fix verification
-4. Generates a fix, proves it blocks the attack, and opens a GitLab Merge Request automatically
+5. Generates a fix, proves it blocks the attack, and opens a GitLab Merge Request automatically
+6. Posts a full security report on the developer's MR

 ## Tech Stack
 - Gemini 3.5 Flash via Vertex AI
-- Google Cloud Agent Builder (ADK)
+- Google Cloud ADK
 - Google Cloud Run
-- GitLab MCP
+- GitLab API + Webhook
 - Python / Flask

-## Status
-Work in progress

 ## Setup
 See `.env.example` for required environment variables.

+## Hackathon
+Submitted for the Google Cloud Rapid Agent Hackathon — GitLab track.

 ## License
 MIT